Amr2812/data-services/README.md

 - **Consistent Hash-based Routing**: Routes related requests to the same service instance for optimal coalescing
 - **Distributed Architecture**: Multiple service instances working in parallel
 - **High Availability**: Data service nodes are stateless and can be scaled horizontally
-- **Monitoring**: Built-in metrics for tracking request and query patterns
+- **Monitoring**: Built-in metrics for tracking requests and queries counts

 ## Setup